SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/web-content-tracking.md

 In such cases you should present the web content with the device browser.
 This ensures your app is automatically sent to the background so that Mediapulse requirements are guaranteed to be fulfilled, no matter how the user navigates the web content.

-This approach works well for apps which present loosly related web content, for example a link to some article, to a user guide or to legal information pages.
+This approach works well for apps which present loosely related web content, for example a link to some article, to a user guide or to legal information pages.

-#### Examples
+#### Use cases

 - Mostly native application with documentation accessible via web pages.
-- Player application offering a few links to articles related to a media stemming from various sources.
+- Player application offering a few links to articles related to content being played.

 ### Display web content in app